 Main channel is checked for 0.7 of a second, then TRI 1 for 0.15 seconds, TRI 2 for 0.15 seconds and then back to the Main channel.
 The sequence is repeated until turned off, or until a signal is detected.

-If there is a signal present on TRI 1 or TRI 2, the radio will wait on that channel.
-For 5 seconds after the signal is no longer present, the user can push and hold the monitor button to activate that as the normal channel, otherwise the Watch will continue in its normal sequence.
+If there is a signal present on TRI 1 or TRI 2, the radio will wait on that Channel for 5 seconds after the signal is no longer present, then continue in its triple watch scanning sequence.